Tumiz/py3d/README.md

 **Scenario** is a python library that helps to build simple environments for simulation of agents.

 # Note

 I'm now refacing this project, so if you want to use scenario, please checkout tag v0.0.0 for a stable release.
 Besides, you can also have a look at the minimum version -- py3d.
 It's a independed package with classes I seperated from this project.
 It focusses on dealing with points, lines and planes in batches.
-And it is also very easy to install, without clone this project, just `pip install py3d -i https://pypi.org/simple`.
-Its documents locates in [introduction of py3d](py3d/doc/introduction.ipynb) of this project.
+And it is also very easy to install, without clone this project, just `pip install py3d`.
+For more information, please visit [https://tumiz.github.io/scenario/](https://tumiz.github.io/scenario/)For more information,

-Demands wanted!
-Please tell me you ideas, requirements or suggestions by open issues.
-I want to hear your voice.
-如果你有更好的想法、建议或者需求请通过issue告诉我，我想听到用户的声音。

 # Features

-☑ Jupyter support\
+* Jupyter support
-☑ Kinematics emulate\
+* Kinematics emulate
-☑ Tiny 2D rendering, view from top\
-☑ Smooth 3D rendering\
+* 3D rendering
-☑ Full control of simulation loop\
+* Full control of simulation loop
-☑ No ipc in simulation loop, python environment\
+* No interprocess communication in simulation loop, pure python environment
-☑ Simulation without rendering\
+* Able to simulation without rendering
-☑ Apis to handle transforms: translation, rotation and scaling\
+* APIs to handle transforms: translation, rotation, scaling and projection
-☑ Apis to handle quaternion, axis-angle, and eular angles

 # Install

 **Ubuntu (Recommended):**

 ```shell
 pip install git+git://github.com/Tumiz/scenario.git
 ```

 **Windows**:

 ```
 git clone https://github.com/tumiz/scenario.git
 cd scenario
 pip install -e .
 ```

 install pytorch following instructions from [pytorch website](https://pytorch.org/get-started/locally/)

 **Example 1**: a dynamic spiral line

 ```python
 from scenario import *
 from time import sleep